pombredanne/binlog/README.rst

    $ export BERKELEYDB_DIR=/usr  # because 'bsddb3' will append 'include/db.h'

-You can now finish the installation:
+You can now finish the installation with:

 .. code-block:: bash